 As described in Note 8, "Stockholders' Equity", to the Unaudited Consolidated Financial Statements included in Part I of this report, upon termination of employment with Artisan, an employee-partner's Class B common units are exchanged for Class E common units and the corresponding shares of APAM Class B common stock are canceled.
 APAM issues the former employee-partner a number of shares of APAM Class C common stock equal to the former employee-partner's number of Class E common units.
 Class E common units are exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other common units of Holdings.
-During the three months ended June 30, 2018, 905,257 shares of Class B common stock were canceled, and 905,257 shares of Class C common stock were issued, as a result of the termination of employment of an employee-partner.
+There were no such issuances during the three months ended September 30, 2018.